-- Extreme caution should be used around the spinal cord and nerve roots.
-Damage to the nerves will cause loss of neurological function. - Utilize an imaging system to facilitate surgery. - c.
-Breakage, slippage or misuse of instruments or implant components may cause injury to the patient or operative personnel. - Bone graft must be placed in the area to be fused and graft material must extend from the upper to the lower vertebrae being fused. - e.
+- a.
+Extreme caution should be used around the spinal cord and nerve roots.
+Damage to the nerves will cause loss of neurological function. - b.
+Utilize an imaging system to facilitate surgery. - Breakage, slippage or misuse of instruments or implant components may cause injury to the patient or operative personnel. - d.
+Bone graft must be placed in the area to be fused and graft material must extend from the upper to the lower vertebrae being fused. - e.
 The rods should not be repeatedly or excessively bent.
 The rods should not be reverse bent in the same location.
 Use great care to insure that the implant surfaces are not scratched or notched, since such actions may reduce the functional strength of the construct.
 If the rods are cut to length, they should be cut in such a way to create a flat, non-sharp surface perpendicular to the midline of the rod.
 Cut the rod outside of the operative field.
 Whenever possible, use pre-cut rods of the length needed. - f.
-When tapping a Cannulated screw, a Guide-wire should first be used.
-Caution: Be careful that the Guide-wire is not inserted too deep, becomes bent, and/or breaks.
-When properly positioned, as confirmed by x-rays, the Guide-wire should be followed by the proper bone tap. - g.
-Caution: Ensure that the Guide-wire does not advance during tapping or screw insertion. - h.
 Caution: Do not over-tap or use a screw that is either too long or too large.
 Over tapping or using an incorrectly sized screw may cause nerve damage, hemorrhage or other possible adverse events listed elsewhere in the package insert.
-If screws are being inserted into spinal pedicles, use as large a screw diameter that will fit into each pedicle. - To assure maximum stability, two or more crosslinks on two bilaterally placed, continuous rods, should be used whenever possible. - j.
+If screws are being inserted into spinal pedicles, use as large a screw diameter that will fit into each pedicle. - g.
+To assure maximum stability, two or more cross connectors on two bilaterally placed, continuous rods, should be used whenever possible. - h.
 Before closing the soft tissues, provisionally tighten (finger tighten) all of the nuts or screws.
 Once this is completed, go back and firmly tighten all of the screws and nuts.
 Recheck the tightness of all the nuts or screws.
 After finishing, ensure that none loosened during the tightening of the other nuts and screws.
 Failure to do so may cause loosening of the other components.